Ryan Reynolds Focuses On ‘Deadpool’ Promo After Ditching Kids With Blake Lively For Taylor Swift Double Date

-Ryan Reynolds is back to business after spending some quality time with his wife Blake Lively… and Taylor Swift.
-The Canadian actor and Gossip Girl star took time over the Fourth of July weekend to go on a double date with Taylor Swift and her latest beau Joe Alwyn, but now that it’s August, it looks like he is getting ready to promote Deadpool 2.
+Ryan Reynolds is back to business after spending some quality time with his wife, Blake Lively, along with Taylor Swift.
+The Canadian actor and Gossip Girl star took time over the Fourth of July weekend to go on a double date with Taylor Swift and her latest beau, Joe Alwyn, but now that it’s August, it looks like he is getting ready to promote Deadpool 2.

 The 40-year-old actor recently whisked his wife to a couple’s getaway, which also doubled as a time for her to connect with her young friend Taylor Swift.
 While Blake is not a staple in the singer’s squad, she has posted Instagram posts about getting her cakes for her birthday.